ibm-cloud-docs/devsecops/devsecops-get-repo-params.md

 ```
 {: codeblock}

-This example would output "user_name" since the provided repository URL is hosted under the "username" account or subgroup on GitHub.
+This example displays `user_name` as output because GitHub hosts the repository URL the "username" account or subgroup.

-- If the owner is not found it extracts the first segment of the URL as the owner.
+- If the owner is not found, it extracts the first segment of the URL as the owner.

 ## get_repo_name()